 Artemether is rapidly and extensively metabolised (substantial first-pass metabolism) both in vitro and in humans.
-Human liver microsomes metabolise artemether to the biologically active main metabolite dihydroartemisinin (demethylation), predominantly through the isoenzyme CYP3A4/5.
+Human liver microsomes metabolise artemether to the biologically active main metabolite dihydroartemisinin main metabolite dihydroartemisinin (demethylation), predominantly through the isoenzyme CYP3A4/5.
 This metabolite has also been detected in humans in vivo.

 Glucuronidation of dihydroartemisinin is predominately catalysed by UGT1A9 and UGT2B7.
+Dihydroartemisinin is further converted to inactive metabolites.